MidAtlanticDreamin/MidAtlanticDreamin.github.io/index.markdown

         <div id="tile_description" class="container widget tile">
 	<h2>Brewed in Philly, Shared with the Ohana</h2>
 	<h3></h3>
-        <p>PhillyForce presents Mid-Atlantic Dreamin' is a community-led conference for professionals with a passion for the Salesforce platform.
+        <p>PhillyForce is a community-led conference for professionals with a passion for the Salesforce platform.
 The event is focused on deep technical content for experienced Developers, Configurators, and Architects on the Platform.</p>
         <p>Our purpose is to elevate the skills and broaden the platform knowledge of all attendees by bringing together the best and brightest technical talent the Salesforce Ohana has to offer.</p>
         <p>Our goal is for each attendee, including non-Salesforce technical professionals, to increase their knowledge and raise their skill level.</p>
         </div>